igolovic/udruga-goli-otok/README.md

 # udruga-goli-otok
 Web-site I created in 2009. for association of political prisoners.
-Additionally it contains minimal administrative interface for posting and editing news by the site owner.
+It also contains minimal administrative interface for posting and editing news by the site owner.
 Web-site uses PHP, MySQL, Smarty template engine and Highslide Javascript gallery.